mlakolar/mlakolar.github.io/content/authors/you-lin-chen/_index.md

 ---
 # Display name
-name: "You-Lin Chen"
+title: "You-Lin Chen"

 # Username (this should match the folder name and the name on publications)
 authors:
-- Name "You-Lin Chen"
+- you-lin-chen

 # Is this the primary user of the site?
 superuser: false